 Lemon balm – this is also an invasive herb ideal for planting in containers.
 While most of it can die off in autumn, covering it with a cold frame will encourage it to grow through winter.

 Creating a Coastal Herb Garden – What to Include:

-Once you have established the herb plant, they become resistant to drought, grow every season and get a rich aroma.
-You can choose to plant your herbs directly in the grounds, in containers or on raised herb beds.
+Once you have established the herb plant, they become resistant to drought, grows every season, and gets a rich aroma.
+You can choose to plant your herbs directly on the grounds, in containers, or on raised herb beds.

 The best thing about coastal herb gardens is that they require little to no maintenance.
-You only need to occasionally pinch the tops, prune and groom the beds to encourage the plants to flourish.
+You only need to occasionally pinch the tops and prune and groom the beds to encourage the plants to flourish.

 Essentials for a Thriving Herb Garden

 For your herb garden to thrive, you need:

 Soil – most herbs can thrive in the same conditions.
 You can keep your plants happy by using drained soil with natural minerals and fertilizer.